 And you could say that the simplest way to explain the behaviour of any bureaucratic company is to assume that it is controlled by a cabal of its competitors.

 It always surprises me how easy it is to fall into the bureaucratic trap on behalf of growth, market complexity, or taking a company to a higher level of scale.
 Many of the people leading this in some organizations, people I know well, are smart and experienced people.
 If I were to say to them that we need to avoid that trap, I would insult half of them.
-They are, they may say, aware and in no desire to go down that route.
+They are, they may say, aware and have no desire to go down that route.

 Everybody (OK, many people I know) likes the idea of remaining ‘small’, keeping the entrepreneurial spirit, running the company as a start-up, etc. But the same people are putting in more and more processes and systems to cope with their reality.
 Not all questions or challenges need a process and system, or indeed a structural answer.
 A great percentage of these need a behavioural answer.
 But once you start walking on the bureaucratic path with a new Review Committee, a new Innovation Board, and a new Approval Body, it is difficult to go back.